mandy0216/deepfake/README.md

 The first argument after 'csv' is training csv file directory for training which are usually placed in 'csv/train' directory.
 Also, argument 'val-annotations' is validation csv file directory used in training which are usually placed in 'csv/val' directry.

-python -u train.py --model vgg16 csv /root/csv/train/train.csv --val-annotations=/root/csv/val/validation.csv >> vgg16.log
+!python -u train.py --model vgg16 csv ./deepfake_detection/csv/train/UADFV_train.csv --val-annotations=./deepfake_detection/csv/val/validation.csv >> vgg16.log

 ### Test
 Pretrained Model can be found here for evaluation of the VGG16 model: https://drive.google.com/drive/folders/1RaMBoR-QKdS-Livd3nEib9S7dd-9ACx9?usp=sharing.